MasqueradeOfSilence/MasqueradeOfSilence/README.md

   3. Creative writing.
   4. Theme park design, PLC programming, and show programming.
   5. Math and physics.
-- 🌱 I’m currently learning visual computing and cybersecurity.
+- 🌱 I’m currently learning visual computing, cybersecurity, and intelligent systems in my master's program.
 - 💞️ I’m looking to collaborate on anything where I can learn as much as possible, and build great applications.
 Especially creative ones.
 - 📫 How to reach me: softwaredev [at] alexanderneville [dot] com